subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 This theory explains another mysterious property of of perception: That the world that we see is incredibly rich, with an enormous amount of detail even though the information coming from senses is quite sparse in comparison.
 How can we reconcile the two facts?
 Predictive Processing theory offers a solution by theorizing that the rich detail that see in front of us is purely internally generated using our world model, with the sensory signal serving as a low bandwidth indicator of changes that have to be incorporated into the predictions from one instance to another.
 Hence even a very sparse external signal is sufficient to generate our image of the world.

 The Predictive Processing architecture allows our perceptions to be influenced not just by what is happening in the environment, but also our internal thoughts at the time of perception.
 Hence when we close our eyes we are still able to 'see' images, but now they are a function of our thoughts at that instant.
-There are of course a number of other influences on our perception, for example a big infuence is emotions.
+There are a number of other influences on our perception, for example a big infuence is emotions.
 Of course emotions are influenced by perception, but they in turn influence perception.
 For example if the environment is evolving as we expect, then this induces feelings of calm and happiness.
 On the other hand if there are un-expected changes happening, then the brain tries to bring its predictions in line with the new sensory data as soon as possible, but this can trigger feelings of anxiety.
 Hence the objective of a living organism is to be in environments whose evolution matches that of its internal world model, and if its put in an unknown environment then it can result in life threatening situations, like a fish out of water.
 At the same time organisms such as ourselves often seek out novel situations which are not familiar to our world model, and doing so seems to give us pleasure.
 Hence there is a balance between exploration and exploitation.
 New exploration helps expand the organisms world model and prepares it to handle situations that would be threatening otherwise.
 Too much novelty though results in mental exhaustion, while too little results in boredom, so there is a fine balance in-between where the amount of surprise causes feelings of being "in the zone".

 Andy Clark points out in his book that certain mental health issues can be explained as a consequence of this model.
 The predictive model not only governs what we 'see', but is also responsible for predicting inner experiences such as pain, pleasure or sadness.
 An important factor is the relative weighing that the brain provides to its own prediction vs the sensory signal, which is called "precision" in Predictive Processing theory.
 Brains are constantly estimating precision and changing the relative weights assigned to the two factors, as a function of how reliable they seem each to be.
 Problems in the brains precision estimation is now thought to underlie a wide range of psychiatric disorders such as,